The AI Officer: why every organization needs this key function

 What makes the AI Officer broader than a compliance function?

 The comparison with the CISO (Chief Information Security Officer) is illuminating.
-A CISO does not work solely to comply with the GDPR or NIS2, they build information security as a strategic capability of the organization: culture, architecture, riskriskIn the EU AI Act's terms, the combination of the probability that a harm occurs and the severity of it if it does.
+A CISO does not work solely to comply with the GDPR or NIS2, they build information security as a strategic capability of the organization: culture, architecture, riskriskIn the EU AI Act's terms, the combination of the likelihood that a harm occurs and the severity of it if it does.
 The link between a principle (via the harm that would breach it) and a control (the measure that reduces it).
 Naming the harm and assessing its risk is required by Art.
 9 before any mitigation measure is chosen.
 See harm, control, residual risk.Open full entry → management and legal compliance simultaneously.
 The AI Officer does the same for artificial intelligence.

 This means the AI Officer operates across four layers that together cover the full spectrum of responsible AIresponsible AIThe set of principles an AI system should live up to: fairness, safety and reliability, privacy, security and robustness, transparency and explainability, accountability, and human oversight.
 Widely shared and sitting under the EU AI Act and the major frameworks.
 On their own the principles are statements of intent; the law turns them into duties that cannot be met unless they are carried inside the organization's governance, which is how responsible AI lands in governance rather than beside it.
-GovCompass organizes the seven principles into a control framework, the GovCompass-7, one pillar per principle.
-See principle, pillar, governance.Open full entry → use:
+The seven principles are organized into seven pillars, one pillar per principle.
+See principle, pillar, governance.
+The seventh principle carries two names in practice: human oversight in the seven-pillar model, and human-centricity in the IAPP AIGP body of knowledge; the substance overlaps.Open full entry → use:

 Layer 1, strategy and policy